The Nth Wave

 The fake images were generated using StyleGan2 from 900 real images of tide pools I took at Scottish beaches: Seacliff Beach, Applecross, Big Sand and the Isle of Harris.

-I'm so honoured that The Nth Wave has been shortlisted for the 2021 Lumen Prize.
+The Nth Wave was exhibited at InSpace City Screens May 2021 and shortlisted for the 2021 Lumen Prize.